 Tip 1: Highlight the roles that are assigned to flight attendants

 Tip 2: Mention the roles that you think can help someone become a good flight attended

 Answer: There are specific roles that flight attendants must perform for success.
 They guide and ensure the safety and comfort of passengers.
-This involves performing a safety check before take-off, greeting and receiving the customers with a smile, helping passengers find their seats, prepare and serve food and drinks to passengers and take their orders.
+This involves performing a safety check before take-off, greeting and receiving the customers with a smile, helping passengers find their seats, preparing and serving food and drinks to passengers and taking their orders.